espimarisa/hibiki/README.md

 View the [contributing][contributing] file for details and guidelines on how to contribute.
 If you're looking to help us translate Hibiki into other languages, view our [Crowdin][translating] page.
 If you have a security concern of vulnerability to report to us, read out [security][security] file before filing an issue.

+## Donating

+Hibiki is, and always will be, completely free.
+However, hosting isn't cheap.
+You can donate through [Ko-Fi][donate] and all donations will go directly towards hosting, domain renewals, and other expenses.

+[donate]: https://ko-fi.com/smolespi "Donate to help cover Hibiki's expenses"
 [hibiki]: https://hibiki.app "Hibiki's official website and dashboard."
 [invite]: https://discordapp.com/oauth2/authorize?&client_id=493904957523623936&scope=bot&permissions=506850534 "A Discord invite for the official Hibiki instance."
 [wiki]: https://github.com/smolespi/hibiki/wiki "A guide on how to self-host and configure Hibiki."